 Don't shy away from any of these fruits just because someone told you that you shouldn't feed table scraps or that dogs don't need anything but meat.
 Yes, it is true, dogs do need meat and the bulk of their diet should be meat.
 But even the ancestral diet of dogs included more than pure meat and fish.

 Dogs are scavengers and considered to be carnivores, but when our dog's ancient ancestors foraged and found food, they never stopped at eating just the flesh.
 Intestinal contents were consumed along with the muscle meat and that is where the notion that dogs can eat fruits came into play.
-It skip the following information and go directly to the fruits dogs can eat, click here.

 Does your dog need this extra nutrition?
 Assuming you are providing a high quality food with an abundance of quality protein, does your dog really need fruit?

 That may depend on the type of food you are serving.
 A high quality food will provide all the needed vitamins and minerals in the correct quantities.

 A dog is more of a carnivore and as such won't require much in the way of plant based nutrition.
 By that, I mean that they are not pure carnivores but are not omnivores or herbivores either.

 To understand the nutritional needs of the dog, you need to look back into their history.
 Dogs have descended from the early ancestors of wolves.
 They survived by being scavengers.
 Even wild canines will eat the entire carcass of an herbivore including the stomach contents which includes plant material.
 Wild dogs, wolves and dingoes will also scavenge for fruits and vegetables.

 Fruits provide proteins, fats, carbohydrates, phytonutrients and fiber for a dog just as vegetables, but as nutritious as that sounds, dogs are not herbivores and as such do not do well on an all vegetable diet.
 So, no need to share your smoothie with your dog.